 “Lori Mann Carey was a mother and a friend to so many in the Madison community it is hard to discern the line of relation by blood or by love.
 Whether it was at an athletic field or a tutoring program or the annual Mann Scholars Celebration, Lori was there to see the beauty and potential in each child,” Amy Wallace tells Madison365.
 “She spent her life carrying the spirit of her parents as she advocated for all children to have access to an equitable education that allows them to be responsible, creative and contributing members of our community.
 It is now our turn to carry the love and light of Lori in our hearts and continue to make Madison a better place for all.”

 As the Mann Scholar Program Coordinator, Wallace worked closely with Mann Carey in the Mann Scholars Program for more than 22 years to help Madison-area students achieve and succeed.
 Mann Carey passed away on Nov.
 16, and the greater Madison community is mourning the loss of a well-known village mother on Madison’s south side, a mentor, and a trailblazer who spent a lifetime fighting for all students to have access to educational opportunities.

-Mann Carey and sister Becky Gobermann started the Mann Educational Opportunity Fund 22 years ago to honor their parents, the late Bernard and Kathlyn Mann, long-time Madison African-American parents and strong advocates for high-quality and equitable educational opportunities for all students enrolled in MMSD.
+The Mann Educational Opportunity Fund was started more than 30 years ago by a small circle of family friends, along with Mann Carey and her siblings, to honor their parents, the late Bernard and Kathlyn Mann, long-time Madison African American parents and strong advocates for high-quality and equitable educational opportunities for all students enrolled in MMSD.